Supporting construction stakeholders to handle site defects on small-scale projects.

 Reports: Generate PDF reports for team distribution.

-Common features of bigger softwares that were excluded to keep the product lean and user friendly include: Real-time Project Tracking, Analytics, Document Management, Customizable Forms, Workflow Automation, Quality Control, Safety Management, Integration, and Real-time Collaboration.
+Real-time Project Tracking, Analytics, Document Management, Customizable Forms, Workflow Automation, Quality Control, Safety Management, Integration, and Real-time Collaboration.

 Problem Statement: Simon needs a cheap, easy-to-use solution to log detailed site snags and generate reports for his teams.